-In Murshidabad, rural Bengali life and 18th-century architecture meld on the verdant shores of the Bhagirathi River.
-When Siraj-ud-daula was nawab of Bengal, Murshidabad was his capital, and he was assassinated here after the defeat at Plassey (now Palashi).
+In Murshidabad, rural Bengali life and 18th-century architecture meld on the verdant shores of the Hooghly River, locally also known as the Bhagirathi River.
+When Siraj-ud-daula was nawab of Bengal, Murshidabad was his capital, and he was assassinated here after his defeat by Robert Clive at Plassey (now Palashi) in 1757.

-The main draw here is the Hazarduari, a palace famous for its 1000 doors (real and false), built here for the nawabs in 1837.
+The main draw here is the palace of Hazarduari, a royal mansion famous for its 1000 doors (real and false), built here for the nawabs in 1837.
 It houses an astonishing collection of antiquities from the 18th and 19th centuries.
-Other beautiful structures in the complex include the Nizamat Imambara, the clock tower, the Wasef Manzil, a former regal residence, and the elegant Madina Mosque.
+Other beautiful structures within the complex include the Nizamat Imambara with a clock tower, the Wasef Manzil (a former regal residence) and the elegant Madina Mosque.